Edric-cui/Portfolio1/_posts/2018-06-04-Case Study Tracking Vital Signs.md

 Some patients are requested to write journals regularly, which are normally just a sentence or two.
 Hence I added in-line reply for users to quickly finish their journal.

 For modules that require other tracking devices, users can decide if they are ready or snooze it.
 If they are ready, they will be taken to the specific screen respectively.
 This is achieved on Android after discussing with engineers on enabling multiple thread operation.
-However, we haven't find a similar solution on iOS.
+However, we haven't found a similar solution on iOS.

 ![Android Notifications]({{site.baseurl}}/assets/medopad/android notifications.jpg){:class="img-responsive"}

 # Learnings

-1. Taught in school so many times bu still relevant, "understanding user and their motivation is key to good design".
+1. Taught in school so many times but still relevant, "understanding user and their motivation is key to good design".

 1. there are many ways to understand users, and sometimes they don't even know themselves very well.
 For example, medical experts know patients more than anyone, and they can provide valuable opinions.